 What advice would you give to someone starting out in construction law?

 One must enjoy working in a fast-paced and somewhat litigious industry with stakeholders who have conflicting interests.
 Also, if a young lawyer wants to do international work and be involved with the creation of major infrastructure projects, this is the place to be.

 Sarah Biser is well thought of among peers thanks to her tremendous understanding of construction contracts and disputes.

 Sarah Biser is a partner in the New York office of Fox Rothschild LLP, a national firm with 27 offices and more than 800 attorneys.
 Ranked by Chambers USA as a leader in construction law for 10 consecutive years, Sarah represents owners, contractors, developers, architects and engineers, both in the US and abroad, in all stages of the construction process.
 She focuses her practice on large, capital-intensive construction projects, with a particular emphasis on drafting and negotiating contracts for complex and unique construction and infrastructure, as well as litigating disputes involving such projects both in the courtroom and in domestic and international arbitration.

-Sarah has also been involved in the construction of industrial smelters, museums, waste ammonia recovery systems, solar power installations, health care facilities, and energy enhancement programs for a domestic major power producer.
+Sarah has also been involved in the construction of waste ammonia and waste water recovery systems, solar power installations, institutions of higher education, health care facilities, and energy enhancement programmes for a domestic major power producer.
 She is currently defending a European construction company in connection with Defense Base Act claims arising out of the 1968 crash of a B-52 bomber carrying nuclear warheads at an airbase in Greenland.
 She co-authors the leading treatise on construction law in New York.